USA Call/Text:

 2. Try progressive muscle relaxation

 If your body feels tense at night, there’s a simple trick to let go of it.
-Relax each muscle group one by one to release physical tension.
+Relax each muscle group individually to release physical tension.
 This can also help with Premature Ejaculation by improving control over ejaculation and increasing the time you last in bed.

 To achieve this: